libxengine/libxengine/README.en.md

 ## Description
   XEngine-Toolkit network communication engine mainly provides SDK for network and communication and network middleware development.
 It is a cross-platform, stable and reliable network communication engine.
 You can quickly deploy your application environment on this engine.
 This engine not only encapsulates high-performance API functions, but also encapsulates the underlying network IO and network application and protocol-related interfaces.
 You can use this SDK to quickly deploy and develop large or small and medium-sized application servers and other network and communication-related applications
   You can use this SDK to develop any network and communication programs or services you want, including but not limited to: chat service, video conference, voice conference, file service, remote monitoring, log service, HTTP service, proxy service, data forwarding Services, messaging services, security verification, streaming media services, audio and video codec, P2P and other related tools and services development
+  XEngine makes your network programming and development work easier and more enjoyable.
+Now, start learning this engine...

+## Software goals
+  After learning this set of development communication engine, in your future work and study, you will find that the development of network communication-related applications is very easy and happy, and there will be no troubles.
+It almost contains all the API function packages related to network communication.

 ## Software Architecture
 ![软件架构图](http://www.xyry.org/EngineFrameWork.png "软件架构图")